 Data availability Indicate where provided: section/submission form N/A For newly created and reused datasets, the manuscript includes a data availability statement that provides details for access (or notes restrictions on access).
-See Data availability section at the end of the main manuscript.
-When newly created datasets are publicly available, provide accession number in repository OR DOI and licensing details where available.
-See Data availability section at the end of the main manuscript.
-If reused data is publicly available provide accession number in repository OR DOI, OR URL, OR citation.
-N/A
+All data associated with this study are present in the paper or the Supplementary Materials. $\checkmark$ When newly created datasets are publicly available, provide accession number in repository OR DOI and licensing details where available.
+N/A N/A If reused data is publicly available provide accession number in repository OR DOI, OR URL, OR citation.
+N/A N/A

-Code availability Indicate where provided: section/figure legend N/A For any computer code/software/mathematical algorithms essential for replicating the main findings of the study, whether newly generated or re-used, the manuscript includes a data availability statement that provides details for access or notes restrictions.
-N/A Where newly generated code is publicly available, provide accession number in repository, OR DOI OR URL and licensing details where available.
+Indicate where provided: section/figure legend N/A -- --- -----

+For any computer code/software/mathematical algorithms essential for replicating the main findings of the study, whether newly generated or re-used, the manuscript includes a data availability statement that provides details for access or notes restrictions.
+N/A N/A Where newly generated code is publicly available, provide accession number in repository, OR DOI OR URL and licensing details where available.
 State any restrictions on code availability or accessibility.
-N/A If reused code is publicly available provide accession number in repository OR DOI OR URL, OR citation.
-N/A
+N/A N/A If reused code is publicly available provide accession number in repository OR DOI OR URL, OR citation.
+N/A N/A